InMobi/sdk-sample-code-android/README.md

 **To continue integrating with the InMobi SDK, please see the [Integration Guidelines](https://support.inmobi.com/monetize/android-guidelines/) for Android.**

+## New in this version for native sample
+- Uses ViewModels and LiveData from [Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html) and the Data Binding library with an MVVM architecture.
+- Uses [RxJava 2](https://github.com/ReactiveX/RxJava) to implement concurrency, and abstract the data layer.
+- Uses [Dagger 2](https://google.github.io/dagger) to add support for dependency injection.
+- Unit Test case for view model

 ## New in this version
-- InMobi SDK v7.0.0 for Android introduces brand new Native Ad solution.
+- InMobi SDK v7.0.2 for Android introduces brand new Native Ad solution.
 - Interactive Video Ad Experience
 - Engaging end-cards are now supported via Rich-Media End-cards
 - Support for GIF images